terraref/documentation/user/data_release_policy.md

-# TERRA REF Data Use Policy
+# TERRA REF Data and Software Use Policy

 ## Release with Attribution